facebookCPF SA Top Up Step-by-Step Guide: Grow Your Retirement Fund & Save on Income in Tax Singapore

 Advertisement

-CPF SA Top Up Step-by-Step Guide: Grow Your Retirement Fund & Save on Income in Tax Singapore
+CPF Special Account (SA) Top-Up: A Step-by-Step Guide to Grow Your Retirement Funds & Save on Income Tax

 profileKenneth Lou

-As we are nearing the end of the year, I spent the morning together with my wife going through our yearly finances, identifying where we could have done better.
+As we were nearing the end of the year, I spent the morning together with my wife, going through our yearly finances, identifying where we could have done better.

 We did grow our savings, investments, and, most importantly, our Central Provident Fund (CPF) as well.